15 Fun Things to Do on a Rainy Day at Home

 Camp in the Great Indoors

-Who says tents have to stay outside?
-If you have a pop-up or small dome tent, it’s easy to set up camp for your kids indoors.
+While camping may not be your first thought when you think of things to do inside, who says tents have to stay outside?
+If you have a pop-up or small dome tent, it's easy to set up camp for your kids indoors.
 If not, you can create tents by draping sheets over the couch.
-Make them comfy with airbeds, pillows, and sleeping bags, then follow through with an indoor picnic to be eaten “under canvas.”

 Invent a (No-Batteries) Game

-Anne Libera, artistic associate at the Second City Training Center, recommends the following play-anywhere, no-props-needed activities.
+Anne Libera, artistic associate at the Second City Training Center, recommends the following play-anywhere, no-props-needed, rainy day activities.

 One-word story: Starting with "Once upon a time," go around the room and have each person add a single word to the story.
 Tip: Decide on a genre in advance―fairy tale, ghost story, etc.―and go from there.